Festering Hate: Legacy

 A description of the behaviour of CyberAIDS was published in the Summer 1988 issue of 2600 Magazine, by The Plague of MOD.
 The source code is not known to be available.
-The article which appeared in 2600 was interesting for a variety of reasons.
+The article that appeared in 2600 was interesting for a variety of reasons.
 In addition to publishing a de facto "how to" guide for potential virus writers, "The Plague" showed a remarkable understanding of the damage he caused, while demonstrating no remorse for his actions and perhaps inadvertently disclosing some of the behind-the-scenes information regarding the pseudonyms of people involved, namely the LOD members Lord Digital (a.k.a.
 Cereal Killer) and Dead Lord (a.k.a.
 Rancid Grapefruit), who later launched MindVox.
 There are "easter eggs" scattered throughout a variety of that era's documents and files, seeing their last appearance in MindVox-era texts, and Patrick Kroupa's parody of William Gibson's Agrippa.
 References to the virus appear very openly in mainstream media pieces about Kroupa and Fancher.

 The last traces of recognition for Cereal Killer and The Plague appear in Rafael Moreu's 1995 film, Hackers.
 The credits for the movie include former LOD member Dave Buchwald and 2600 Magazine publisher Eric Corley.
 Additionally, IMDb lists Nicholas Jarecki and Bruce Fancher as uncredited consultants, who apparently wanted their names removed from the film after seeing the direction it was taking.
 While The Plagues 1988 article made it relatively obvious that Lord Digital was Cereal Killer, and Dead Lord was Rancid Grapefruit, the real identity of The Plague himself remains unknown.